utkarshgaurkush/indexes/optum/optum.md

 ## Projects at Optum
 3x3
-Capture only WHAT and WHY part.
+Capture only WHAT and WHY part in hindi.

+basic it work- copy paste and customize, nobody builds from scrach
-# Career Path: Analytics -> Reporting/BI -> CEO's Office -> Strategy
+### Career Path: Analytics -> Reporting/BI -> CEO's Office -> Strategy

 1. <details>
     <summary>USC Keck</summary>